-Fellowships can also be provided "In Memory of" a departed loved one, business associate or special Scouter or non-Scouter.
-With The Cockrell Foundation Matching Gift Program, even a gift of $500 can qualify you as a member of the James E. West Fellowship.
+Fellowships can also be provided "in memory of" a departed loved one, business associate or special Scouter or non-Scouter.

 James E. West Recognition Levels

-If you would like to join the Team of Volunteers who promote this program with Scouters in their area, please contact Devin D. Koehler CFRE at Devin.Koehler@shac.org or (713) 756-3321.
+If you would like to join the team of volunteers who promote this program with Scouters in their area, please contact Travis Briner at (713) 756-3370.

 - What is a James E. West Fellowship Award?